 - Garlic, ginkgo, feverfew, and ginger, among other herbs, may increase the risk of bleeding.

-- Evening primrose (Oenothera biennis) may increase the risk of seizures in people who have seizure disorders and bleeding in people with bleeding disorders or who take blood thinning medications, such as Coumadin (Warfarin).
+- Evening primrose (Oenothera biennis) may increase the risk of seizures in people who have seizure disorders and bleeding in people with bleeding disorders or who take blood-thinning medications, such as warfarin (Coumadin).

 The herbs available in most stores come in several different forms: teas, syrups, oils, liquid extracts, tinctures, and dry extracts (pills or capsules).
-Teas can be made from dried herbs left to soak for a few minutes in hot water, or by boiling herbs in water and then straining the liquid.
-Syrups, made from concentrated extracts and added to sweet tasting preparations, are often used for sore throats and coughs.
+You can make teas from dried herbs left to soak for a few minutes in hot water, or by boiling herbs in water and then straining the liquid.
+Syrups, made from concentrated extracts and added to sweet-tasting preparations, are often used for sore throats and coughs.
 Oils are extracted from plants and often used as rubs for massage, either by themselves or as part of an ointment or cream.
 Tinctures and liquid extracts are made of active herbal ingredients dissolved in a liquid (usually water, alcohol, or glycerol).
-Tinctures are typically a 1:5 or 1:10 concentration, meaning that one part of the herb is prepared with 5 - 10 parts (by weight) of the liquid.
+Tinctures are typically a 1:5 or 1:10 concentration, meaning that one part of the herb is prepared with 5 to 10 parts (by weight) of the liquid.
 Liquid extracts are more concentrated than tinctures and are typically a 1:1 concentration.
-A dry extract form is the most concentrated form of an herbal product (typically 2:1 - 8:1) and is sold as a tablet, capsule, or lozenge.
+A dry extract form is the most concentrated form of an herbal product (typically 2:1 to 8:1) and is sold as a tablet, capsule, or lozenge.

 While still not widely accepted, herbal medicine is being taught more in medical schools and pharmacy schools.
 More health care providers are learning about the positive and potentially negative effects of using herbal medicines to help treat health conditions.
 Some health care providers, including doctors and pharmacists, are trained in herbal medicine.
 They can help people create treatment plans that use herbs, conventional medications, and lifestyle changes to promote health.

 Abeloff.
-Abeloff: Abeloff's Clinical Oncology, 4th ed.
-Philadelphia, PA: Churchill Livingstone, An Imprint of Elsevier.
-2008.
+Abeloff: Abeloff's Clinical Oncology.
+4th ed.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2008.